gkikola/optionpp/README.md

 -----

-The **Option++** library itself consists of only two files: a header and an implementation source file. **Option++** is designed to be used simply by copying these files ([optionpp.cpp](src/optionpp/optionpp.cpp) and [optionpp.hpp](src/optionpp/optionpp.hpp)) directly into your project's source directory.
+The **Option++** library itself consists of only two files: a header file and an implementation source file. **Option++** is designed to be used simply by copying these files ([optionpp.cpp](src/optionpp/optionpp.cpp) and [optionpp.hpp](src/optionpp/optionpp.hpp)) directly into your project's source directory.
 Then simply put `#include